 You may have seen this dessert mostly in clay pots; it is because in Turkish culinary culture we use clay pots a lot.
 We have various types of dishes and desserts which are cooked better in clay pots than iron pots.
 We like to cook dishes and desserts in clay pots because clay distributes the heat and moisture evenly.

 Clay pots are also known as slow cookers.
 This slow cooking method also helps food to keep its nutrients.
-As Sütlaç is a slow cooking dessert, I recommend you to use clay pots while making this dessert.
+As Sütlaç is a slow-cooking dessert, I recommend you to use clay pots while making this dessert.

 Where to eat Sütlaç?

 If you are visiting İstanbul, ‘Göreme Muhallebicisi’ is the best place to eat this delicious dessert.
 ‘Muhallebici’ means Milk Pudding Seller in English.
-This café has been in making puddings field since 1965 which means they know what they are doing about puddings.
+This café has been in the making puddings field since 1965 which means they know what they are doing about puddings.
 They also have various different puddings which you may give a try.